-A resident coretoker presides over these two collections of publications and artifacts.
+A resident caretaker presides over these two collections of publications and artifacts.
 This is a rotating position which turns on the same six-month cycle as the Bulletins.
-His or her duffies combine those of a regular librarian -aratlaging, maintaining, and updating the collections-with those of an events organizer and editor.
-The caretoker is a constratt presence at The Serving Laborary, available to open its doors to groups or individuals by appointment, then to supervise and direct their use of its resources.
-He or she also proposes reconfiguring the collections, drawing out certain books for display-perhaps highlighting an essay in an early Dat Dat Dat that explicates one of the artifacts, or judoposing some of the display-perhaps highlighting an essay in an early Dat Dat Dat that explicates books in order to trace a history of, say, Pragmatic philosophy.
-Or, equally, reseasembling the artifacts-chronologically, for example, or grouped by medium.
-The carefoker is also involved, to a greater or lesser degree, in the production of the Bulletins published during his or her tenure.
-Ideally, assuming the necessary stills, experience and insight, he or she will guest-edit the season's material, proposing, coercing, and working on contributions.
+His or her duties combine those of a regular librarian - cataloging, maintaining, and updating the collections --- with those of an events organizer and editor.
+The caretaker is a constant presence at The Serving Library, available to open its doors to groups on individuals by appointment, then to supervise and direct their use of its resources.
+He or she also proposes reconfiguring the collections, drawing out certain books for display-perhaps highlighting an essay in an early Dat Dat Dat that explicates one of the artifacts, or juxtaposing some of the older, classic books in order to trace a history of, say, Pragmatic philosophy.
+Or, equally, reassembling the artifacts - chronologically, for example, or grouped by medium.
+The caretaker is also involved, to a greater or lesser degree, in the production of the Bulletins published during his or her tenure.
+Ideally, assuming the necessary skills, experience and insight, he or she will guest-edit the season's material, proposing, coercing, and working on contributions.